- Biology Centre, Czech Academy of Sciences: Researcher (2021–current)

-Danny Haelewaters (°1983) holds a Bachelor in Veterinary Sciences, a Master of Science in biology, and a PhD in Organismic and Evolutionary Biology.
+Danny Haelewaters (°1983) holds a Bachelor in Veterinary Medicine, a Bachelor in Biology, a Master of Science in biology, and a PhD in Organismic and Evolutionary Biology.
 During his Master program he developed a new technology to analyze forensic relevant fungi in casework at the Netherlands Forensic Institute.
-Between 2012 and 2018, he worked at the Farlow Herbarium of the Harvard University Herbaria (Cambridge, MA) as a PhD student.
-In 2018, he did a short postdoc at the University of South Bohemia in the Czech Republic, and since November 2018 he is a USDA-funded postdoctoral research assistant at Purdue University, where he characterizes the fungal microbiota of Romaine lettuce.
-In addition, he writes popular science articles for different sources, including Scientias.nl, Eos-magazine, and FUNGI Magazine.
+Between 2012 and 2018, he was a PhD student at the Farlow Herbarium of Cryptogamic Botany at Harvard University (Cambridge, Massachusetts).
+In 2018, he did a brief postdoc at the University of South Bohemia in the Czech Republic, between November 2018 and November 2020 he was a USDA-funded postdoctoral research assistant at Purdue University, where he characterized the fungal microbiota of Romaine lettuce.
+Since November 2020, he is back at his Alma Mater, Ghent University, as a Research Foundation–Flanders Junior Postdoctoral Fellow, again working with the Laboulbeniales fungi.
+In addition to his research, he writes popular science articles for different sources, including Scientias.nl, Eos-magazine, and FUNGI Magazine.